simon-p-r/yajwt/README.md

 Todo

-* improve timestamps
-* improve api
-* improve error handling
+* improve error handling for missing callback on async funcs
-* improve docs

-#### Disclaimer api is in early development so is likely to change until v1.0.0